 But, after the initial well-deserved hype, some issues came to light.
-The most prominent ones concern the display, but there are more things which deserve a mention.
+The most prominent ones concern the display, but more things deserve a mention.
 That’s why we prepared a list of all common issues users reported.
 Will try and give you solutions for these issues, also.
-In addition, we’ll try to add additional issues or solutions as soon as they pop-up.
+In addition, we’ll try to add additional issues or solutions as soon as they pop up.

 Table of contents:

 - Bad brightness display sensor

 - No battery percentage indicator/status bar notifications

 - Camera issue